rintoug/Simple-PHP-Shopping-Cart/README.md

 # Simple-PHP-Shopping-Cart
-Simple PHP shopping cart application for beginners
+Simple PHP shopping cart application for beginners.
+Step #1
+Run the create-products.sql script and change the connection string in your script.

 Read tutorial here
  http://www.tutsplanet.com/simple-php-shopping-cart-958/